cran/icd9/README.md

 Relevance
 ---------

-ICD-9 codes are still in wide use around the world, particularly in the USA where the ICD-9-CM (Clinical Modification) is in widespread use.
+ICD-9 codes are still in heavy use around the world, particularly in the USA where the ICD-9-CM (Clinical Modification) is in widespread use.
 ICD-10 and the corresponding ICD-10-CM are imminent, however a vast amount of patient data is recorded with ICD-9 codes of some kind: this package enables their use in R. A common requirement for medical research involving patients is determining new or existing comorbidities.
 This is often reported in *Table 1* of research papers to demonstrate the similarity or differences of groups of patients.
 This package is focussed on fast and accurate generation of this comorbidity information from raw lists of ICD-9 codes.

 ICD-9 code types
 ----------------